Update: Some offers mentioned below are no longer available or the benefits and terms have changed. View the issuer’s site for current information.

 - $300 cash

 Unlike many other rewards cards that pay out sign-up bonuses in miles or points, the Blue Cash Preferred Card From American Express pays out cold, hard cash, to the tune of $300 after spending $3,000 in the first six months after opening an account.
-In addition to a 6% cash-back rate on streaming subscriptions and U.S. supermarket purchases, the card waives the $95 annual fee for the first year.
-If you carry a balance, you’ll face an APR between 13.99% and 23.99%.
+In addition to a 6% cash-back rate on streaming subscriptions and U.S. supermarket purchases (up to $6,000 per year in purchases at U.S. supermarkets), the card waives the $95 annual fee for the first year.

 American Express Gold Card